khakhalin/notes/00_words_to_lookup.md

 * Variational inference
 * Resampling techniques: SMOTE, isotonic regression, Platt scaling

+Practical stuff:
+* Checkpoints
+* Keras hyperparameter optimization

 Deep Learning:
-* Double-check what is eager about eager mode
+* What's so eager about eager mode
 * How to tell the receptive field of a neuron in a deep network?
 Do they gradient descend on it?
 * Maximum Mean Discrepancy trick
 * Replica trick and log-partition function (??)